 Even though it might appear that, the cavity being drained has completely drained, be extremely careful about opening the system and/or opening the pump.
-If something solid in the pumpage moves to the vicinity of the drain connection, it could sectorf the drain and maintain pressure in the cavity thought to have been drained.
-It is also possible that the isolation values are not sealing and therefore allowing liquid to flow from the system into the pump.
+If something solid in the pumpage moves to the vicinity of the drain connection, it could seal-off the drain and maintain pressure in the cavity thought to have been drained.
+It is also possible that the isolation valves are not sealing and therefore allowing liquid to flow from the system into the pump.
 Personal injury, death, and/or equipment damage may occur if intense caution is not exercised.

-Tersonal many, technic version and the second second in measure calculates in the exercised.
-Because of the adove possibility, when you loosen the gasketed joint at the back of the casing (5), loosen the bolts or nuts only one full turn, and then use jack screws to breack the gasket seal, if fluid and/or pressure remains in the pump, it will spray out now.
+Because of the above possibility, when you loosen the gasketed joint at the back of the casing [5], loosen the bolts or nuts only one full turn, and then use jack screws to breach the gasket seal.
+If fluid and/or pressure remains in the pump, it will spray out now.
 Use extreme caution, wearing protective gear, to avoid injury.
 Do not proceed with disassembly until leakage ceases completely.
 If leakage does not cease, the isolation valves may not be sealing.
 Note that if the pump was purchased with out a drain, the pump will contain fluid which will flow out at the time the bolts are loosened and the gasket seal is broken.

 When you open the pump, the fluid will be exposed to the atmosphere and personnel in the area.
-For the safety of all involved, the risk of exposure can be reduced by flushing the cavity that was just drained, with a compatible nontoxic, non-hazardous, stable liquid, before disassembling the pump.
+For the safety of all involved, the risk of exposure can be reduced by flushing the cavity that was just drained, with a compatible non-toxic, non-hazardous, stable liquid, before disassembling the pump.

-Remove the casing bolts or nuts and using mechanical lifting apparatus to support the weight, pull the rotating unit from the casing.
+Remove the casing bolts or nuts and using mechanical lifting apparatus to support the weight, pull the rotating unit from the casing